rayleighko/AUSGRunner/README.md

 # Run to the Goal!

-- If delete your resouces
+- If you want delete your resouces
 $ amplify delete
 ```